 Lawyers for Driving Without Ever Having a License

-Driving without ever having obtained a license is a criminal offense under Article 384 of the Criminal Code, punishable by imprisonment of 3 to 6 months or a fine of 12 to 24 months.
-This is the clearest form of the unlicensed driving offense: the driver never passed the required tests and never held a valid license of any category.
+Driving without ever having obtained a license is a criminal offence under Article 384 of the Criminal Code, punishable by imprisonment of 3 to 6 months or a fine of 12 to 24 months.
+This is the clearest form of the unlicensed driving offence: the driver never passed the required tests and never held a valid license of any category.

 Distinction from Other Cases

-This offense is distinct from driving with an expired or suspended license.
+This offence is distinct from driving with an expired or suspended license.
 A person who has never obtained any driving license and drives on public roads commits the basic form of this crime.
-The situation is aggravated if combined with other offenses (speeding, DUI, reckless driving) or if the unlicensed driving causes an accident.
+The situation is aggravated if combined with other offences (speeding, DUI, reckless driving) or if the unlicensed driving causes an accident.

 Criminal Consequences